 On the flip side, placing a dracaena close to an air vent or radiator will subject it to sudden rises in temperature which can also lead to leaf loss.

-It is best to place your plant in an area of your home that gets consistent temperatures and away from anything that may cause sudden rises or dips in temperature.
+It is best to place your plant in an area of your home that gets consistent temperatures.

 Although dracaena does require higher than normal household humidity levels, best provided by a cheap humidifier, lower humidity levels are very unlikely to lead to leaf loss.